 • To stimulate scientific cooperation.

 84 contests have been announced so far, under which support was granted for about 1,700 minor projects and 58 large projects, programmes and funds.
-The Programme benefits both public and private sector institutions, as well as NGOs.
+The Programme benefits both public and private sector institutions, as well as NGOs. - Effects:

 • 524 scientists using the Swiss fund,